josemmo/plagpatrol/README.md

 > WARNING: this functionality is experimental and may not work as expected.

+## Demo files
+Inside `demo/` there are multiple sample PDF documents to test against Plag Patrol.

 ## License
 Plag Patrol is provided under the [MIT license](LICENSE) and is powered by these awesome technologies:
 - [Electron](https://electronjs.org/)